Locations:

 Behavioral signs of anorexia include:

-• Changes in eating habits or routines, such as eating foods in a certain order or rearranging foods on a plate.
+• Changes in eating habits or routines, like eating foods in a certain order or rearranging foods on a plate.

-• A sudden change in dietary preferences, such as eliminating certain food types or food groups.
+• A sudden change in food preferences, like eliminating certain food types or food groups.

-• Making frequent comments about feeling “fat” or overweight despite weight loss.
+• Making frequent comments about feeling “fat” or having overweight despite weight loss.

 • Going to the bathroom right after eating.

-• Continuing to diet even when your weight is low for your sex, height and stature.
+• Continuing to limit calories even when your weight is low for your sex, height and age.

 • Wearing loose clothing and/or wearing layers to hide weight loss and stay warm.